 Shading can be described in multiple ways.
 Angular canopy density (ACD) and canopy cover are two common measures of shading (Rex et al., 2012; Dignan and Bren, 2003; Allen et al., 2001; Li et al., 1994; Steinblums et al., 1984; Brazier and Brown, 1973; Brazier and Brown, 1972).
 ACD describes the density of the vegetation at an angle through the canopy towards the position of the sun in the sky (Brazier and Brown, 1972).
 The relationship between ACD and buffer width is asymptotic (Brazier and Brown, 1973).
 Effective shade is another way of describing the amount of shading.
 Effective shade is one minus the ratio of total below-canopy radiation (direct plus diffuse radiation) to total above-canopy radiation (McIntyre et al., 2018).
 In other words, it is how much direct plus diffuse solar radiation is intercepted by topographic and vegetation surfaces.
 Effective shade is significantly and negatively correlated with both riparian vegetation removal and water temperature (McIntyre et al., 2018).
 McIntyre et al. (2018) found that multiple measures of shade had roughly the same response to vegetation removal treatments (effective shade, canopy closure at 1m above stream, canopy closure at 0m above stream, canopy and topographic density).

 The direction a stream is flowing (e.g. east-west vs. north-south) influences the potential amount of shading by vegetation (DeWalle, 2010; DeWalle, 2008; Allen and Dent, 2001; Brown and Brazier, 1972).
 Dignan and Bren (2003) found that in Australia (i.e. southern hemisphere), vegetation removal increased solar radiation most into buffers on the north side of streams (analogous to south side of streams in the northern hemisphere.
 In mid-latitude regions (e.g. 30-50oN), buffers on the south side of a stream produce about 70% of the shade, while buffers on the north side produce about 30% (all else being equal) (DeWalle, 2010).
-A given vegetation height/density will provide more shade at higher latitudes for E-W flowing streams, but this effect is largely unimportant for N-S flowing streams (DeWalle, 2008).
-Cristea et al. (2007) evaluated how vegetation shading was affected by channel orientation and channel width in WA state.
-They found that for channels less than 10m wide, streams oriented north-south receive slightly less shade than streams oriented east-west (e.g. roughly 5%), all else being equal; however, as channel width increases beyond 10m, east-west oriented streams receive progressively less shade than N-S oriented streams (assuming a 120ft buffer, with 80ft red alder and 85% canopy cover).
+For a given vegetation height/density condition, the impact of latitude was shown to be positively correlated stream shade for E-W flowing streams, but this effect largely does not occur for N-S flowing streams (DeWalle, 2008).
+Cristea et al. (2007) determined that north-south oriented stream channels less than 10m wide receive slightly less shade than streams oriented east-west (e.g. roughly 5%), all else being equal; however, as channel width increases beyond 10m, east-west oriented streams receive progressively less shade than N-S oriented streams (assuming a 120ft buffer, with 80ft red alder and 85% canopy cover).

-Vegetation density and height are generally considered to exert a strong influence over potential shading (DeWalle, 2010; DeWalle, 2008; Cristea et al., 2007).
+Vegetation density and height are generally considered to exert a strong influence over stream shading (DeWalle, 2010; DeWalle, 2008; Cristea et al., 2007).
 Potential shadow length varies with vegetation height (DeWalle, 2010; Dewalle, 2008), and potential vegetation height varies among plant species.
 Cristea et al. (2007) found that effective shade declines regardless of canopy cover when vegetation height is under 1.4 times bankfull width.
 However, Allen et al. (2001) found no relationship between shade and tree height, except for north-south flowing streams.
 Branches that overhang channels cause a significant boost in potential stream shading (Mohamedali, T., 2014).
 The more that vegetation overhang that occurs along a channel, the less tall the vegetation needs to be to provide an equivalent amount of channel shading (DeWalle, 2010).
 Allen et al. (2001) found that the cumulative basal area of trees in close proximity to a channel can influence shade.
 However, timber volume in a buffer is not a good general indicator of shading effectiveness (Brown and Brazier, 1972).